German Sports Badge

+The German Sports Badge (Deutsches Sportabzeichen) is a state-recognized Federal Decoration of the Federal Republic of Germany, established by law and administered by the German Olympic Sports Confederation (DOSB).
+It is an official honor of the German State, awarded under a regulated national framework of performance standards, and is legally protected under the German Law on Titles, Orders, and Honours (Ordensgesetz).

-The German Sports Badge (German: Deutsches Sportabzeichen (DSA)) is a decoration of the German Olympic Sports Federation DOSB.
-The German Sports Badge test is carried out primarily in Germany, and in other countries abroad.
+The German Sports Badge is widely regarded as the highest award of the German Olympic Sports Confederation outside competitive sport, recognising comprehensive physical achievement across endurance, strength, speed and coordination disciplines.

+The badge is administered by the DOSB and implemented nationally through Germany’s state and district sports federations, with testing conducted by certified examiners both within Germany and abroad.

 History

 The German Sports Badge, also known as the German National Sports Badge, was first created in the year 1913, and is one of the oldest German awards still in active circulation.
 At first the German Sports Badge was only issued to men for the completion of various physical tests.
 In 1921 it was renamed the Deutsches Turn- und Sportabzeichen, and women became eligible to receive it as well.